Spotify is the best streaming music service, but its competitors aren’t far behind

 Who’s it for?
 Lovers of iTunes, hand-curated live radio, and all things Apple.

-How much will it cost? $10 per month for a single user, $15 for a family plan (up to 6 users), and $5 per month for students
+How much will it cost? $10 per month for a single user, $15 for a family plan (up to 6 users), $5 per month for students, $99 per-year for those who have already subscribed.

 Why we picked Apple Music

-Note: Updated: Added information including Taylor Swift’s music on Spotify, new Apple Music pricing and information, and Sprint’s new deal with Tidal.